 Amidst all of the confusion and hardship that can arise after suffering a construction accident injury, you may be wondering whether or not to hire a workers compensation lawyer to handle your case and help you deal with any involved insurance company.
 Having an experienced Riverside personal injury attorney at your side can improve your chances of recovering workers compensation and other losses in addition to reducing or eliminating the paperwork and hassle that you and your family must deal with during this trying time.
 The settlement that may be offered to you by insurance companies is likely not in your best interests.
 You may face serious financial losses and a decrease in the quality of life if you accept an offer that does not reflect the true extent of your damages.

 After a serious construction accident and injury, your finances have likely taken a hit.
-Fortunately, most lawyers charge on a contingency fee basis when taking on Riverside construction accident cases.
+Fortunately, most lawyer charge on a contingency fee basis when taking on Riverside construction accident cases.
 That means your attorney will not be paid unless they win you a settlement or favorable verdict.
 In effect, you can pursue compensation without risking any money upfront.

 Contingency fees are calculated as a percentage of your total winnings at the end of your case.
 The percentage amount can vary depending on the complexity of your case and how long it takes to resolve.
 For the most part, you can expect a contingency fee amount between 20% and 40%.
 You may be able to negotiate the attorney’s percentage on either a sliding scale or a tiered fee.